-Government agencies that voluntarily implement the defined activities in Table 2.1 to increase carbon stocks on public lands, such as municipal or national lands, may be a Forest Owner.
+Government agencies that voluntarily implement the defined activities in Table 2.1 to increase carbon stocks on public lands, such as municipal or state lands, may be a Forest Owner.

-For public owned land, government agencies must submit the legal document inscribed in the Public Registry of Property and/or the Decree or Ordinance that states that the land is destined for a specific use and/or management by a municipality or at national level.
+For public land, government agencies must submit the legal document inscribed in the Public Registry of Property (Registro Público de la Propiedad) and/or the Decree or Ordinance that states that the land is destined for a specific use and/or management by a municipality or state.

-For public lands managed by a third-party, the third-party must obtain a legal contract ceding the usufruct rights or concession from the appropriate governing agency granting the carbon credit rights to serve as the Forest Owner.
-In the case of public lands under usufruct contracts or with concessions, the legal person to whom the contract or concession is awarded is the one to be considered as the Forest Owner, unless the contract or concession establishes that the rights may be assigned to third parties, and evidence of such assignment or transfer of rights from the public entity holding the destination agreement to the third party is presented.
-In both cases, the period established in the concession or usufruct contract must be aligned with permanence requirements.
+For public lands managed by a third-party, the third-party must obtain a legal concession or document from the appropriate governing agency granting the carbon credit rights to serve as the Forest Owner.
+Assignment of carbon rights through concession must be aligned with permanence requirements.
 The third-party must have the legal right to sign the Attestation of Title.

+For public lands with Destination Agreements (Acuerdos de Destino) at the service of the National Commission of Protected Natural Areas (CONANP), the entity to which the Destination Agreement is assigned is the one to be considered as the Forest Owner, unless the agreement states that rights may be assigned to third parties and evidence of such assignment or transfer of rights from the public entity holding the Destination Agreement to the third party is provided.